AriFordsham/GHCWiki/nested-cpr/split-off-cpr.md

 Or the whole [ lazy_fv business](https://github.com/ghc/ghc/blob/a5373c1fe172dee31e07bcb7c7f6caff1035e6ba/compiler/stranal/DmdAnal.hs#L1029).
 Do I have to pay attention/re-read related notes when all I do is hunting down a bug in CPR analysis?
 Assume this hack is just necessary because we do usage and strictness analysis in the same pass.
 Does this have side-effects on the precision of CPR analysis?
 I really can't tell without spending a few hours to fully understand this through reading notes and printf debugging.

-Beyond better CPR, does the [ weird additional non-virgin run](https://github.com/ghc/ghc/blob/a5373c1fe172dee31e07bcb7c7f6caff1035e6ba/compiler/stranal/DmdAnal.hs#L73) improve any strictness or usage info or could we drop it when CPR is split off?
+Beyond better CPR, does the [ weird additional non-virgin run](https://github.com/ghc/ghc/blob/a5373c1fe172dee31e07bcb7c7f6caff1035e6ba/compiler/stranal/DmdAnal.hs#L73) due to `Note [CPR for thunks]` and `Note [Optimistic CPR in the "virgin" ase]` improve any strictness or usage info or could we drop it when CPR is split off?
 I sure hope so (implying there's no information flowing from CPR -\> Strictness), but we can't know until we try out.

 The point I'm trying to make: Any benefits to interleaving the analyses I could think of don't make up for the nasty side-effects of the interleaving.
 I don't see the principle behind it.